cyrusfu/Data-scientist-python-datacamp/Introduction-to-Python/Python-basics.md

        3.1415926

-**What is the result if we convert int, float and str into bool?
+**1.8.2 What is the result if we convert int, float and str into bool? or we convert bool to int, str and float?**

 Python script: